Rennzie/technical-blogging/react-leaflet-custom-components/planning.md

 ## Title

 - Building custom Leaflet components with react-leaflet
+- Using Leaflet VectorGrid to render vector tiles in a React app

 ## Blurb

-- Customizing VectorGrid as a React component to display server hosted vector tiles.
+- Customizing Leaflet VectorGrid as a React component to display server hosted vector tiles.
-- A detailed look at turning Leaflet plugin into a React component.
+- A detailed look at turning Leaflet plugins into a React component.

+## Audience

+- React developers looking to add vector tiles into their Leaflet apps.

+## Angle

+-

 ## Ideas